Muhammad bin Tughluq (1972 film)

 Muhammad bin Tughluq is a 1972 Indian Telugu-language political satire film directed by B. V. Prasad.
-It is a remake of the 1971 Tamil film of the same name, in turn based on the play by Cho Ramaswamy.
-The film, starring Nagabhushanam as the title character, was released on 11 February 1972.
+It is a remake of the 1971 Tamil film of the same name, which is in turn based on a 1968 play by Cho Ramaswamy.
+Starring Nagabhushanam in the titular role, the film was released on 11 February 1972.

 Soundtrack

 The music was composed by S. Hanumantha Rao.